damncabbage/hisaishi/README.md

 cd hisaishi

 bundle install
-alias be="bundle exec" # If you don't want to use this alias, just replace all the 'be's in this code block with 'bundle exec' be rake hisaishi:install # Sets up config/environments.rb be rake db:create
+alias be="bundle exec"    # If you don't want this alias, just replace all the 'be's in this code block with 'bundle exec' be rake hisaishi:install  # Sets up config/environments.rb be rake db:create

 # Optional: